How Much Does a DUI Lawyer Cost?

 - We can investigate whether you have medical conditions or a prescription drug regimen that might have caused an inaccurate reading.
 For example, some neurological conditions can cause people to be unable to walk in a straight line, which is one of the accepted field sobriety tests.
 Prescription medication may also provide false readings.
 Incorrectly administered tests or possibly false readings can be grounds for asking for dismissal of the charge.

 - If you were driving under the influence and it isn’t possible to contest the charges themselves, we can fight vigorously for the sentence to be the lowest possible.
 Because the penalties for DUI can have a range of personal and financial costs, a DUI attorney can help argue for minimum fines and minimal jail time.
 A just sentence can save you money.
 Accordingly, the correct answer to “how much does a DUI lawyer cost?” is: “Less than what not having one can cost you.”

-If you require further information or counsel, an experienced DUI attorney can help you understand your options.
+If you require further information or counsel, an experienced DUI attorney from the Law Office of Matthew V. Portella, LLC, can help you understand your options.

 Law Offices of Matthew V. Portella